andjar/dokuroam/README.md

 ### Export options
 All your notes are saved as plain text files on your server.
 There are plugins for export to pdf or odt.

+If you have pandoc installed on your server, instructions is provided below on how to export a text (with citations!) to docx (or any other pandoc-supported format)

 ### Media support
 You can add images and ???.